Might We Treat Sleep Apnea With a Pill in the Future?

 Much of the discussion about obstructive sleep apnea (OSA) focuses not just on the diagnosis, but its treatment options.

-Still, each of these treatment options still faces its share of challenges, including cost, risks associated with surgical procedures, comfort, and effectiveness.
+Still, each of these treatment options faces its share of challenges, including cost, risks associated with surgical procedures, comfort, and effectiveness.
 It's not new for researchers to ponder the question, can we treat OSA with a pill?

 Could a drug treat sleep apnea?